JGattison/Mall-Customer-Spending/README.md

 ## Data Sources

 This project uses **dummy data** representing mall customer demographics and spending scores.
 The dataset is fictional and intended for educational purposes.
+It can be found here: https://www.kaggle.com/datasets/vjchoudhary7/customer-segmentation-tutorial-in-python

 ---